Drug Possession Lawyer in Boston

 • Marijuana

 Drug possession charges are based on the type and amount of drugs found in your possession.
 If you are found with a small amount of drugs, you may be charged with simple possession.
 If you are found with a large amount of drugs, you may be charged with possession with intent to distribute.
 If you are found with drug paraphernalia, you may be charged with possession of drug paraphernalia.
+Additional factors such as previous convictions or circumstances of your arrest can influence the severity of penalties and the nature of charges you face.

 Penalties for drug possession in Massachusetts include: